Researched by Thomas DeMichelePublished - October 12, 2016 Last Updated - June 13, 2017

 Both systems can be described as democratic forms of representative republics, but our specific system tends to create a “two-party culture” although notably, Britain has a two-party system of sorts as well, despite their parliament.

-- Democrats are comprised of the factions: progressives, social liberals, and neoliberals.
+Democrats are comprised of the factions: progressives, social liberals, and neoliberals.
+Or simply, populist socially progressive left-wing and pro-business Democrats.

-- Republicans are comprised of: libertarians, paleocons (social conservatives), and neocons.
+Republicans are comprised of: libertarians, paleocons (social conservatives), and neocons.
+Or simply, populist right-wing socially conservative and pro-business Republicans.

 The clearest example of this is a look at the 2016 Presidential Race in which more than one socialist party was running, as were constitutionalists, and others.
 On November 8th, 2016 you could vote for any of the candidates on your state’s ballot. (source: politics1.com):